On the Goppa morphism: Space of level structures and Goppa morphism. Geometry

-\begin{theorem} If $n/2>d>2g+1$ holds, then the Goppa morphism $\Goppa_{g,n,d}:\LS_{g,n,d}\rightarrow Gr(k,n)$ is universally injective.
-More concretely, if two level structures in $\Goppa_{g,n,d}(\k)$ give the same Goppa code then they become equivalent after extending the base field to certain field extension $\k\subset\k'$. \end{theorem} \begin{proof} Recall that a morphism of stacks is universally injective if and only if it is injective on geometric points \cite[Lemma 14.5]{stacks}.
-Now, the result follows from \cite[Theorem 2]{marquez4} (see also \cite{Mumford-quadratic}) since it holds over any perfect field, in particular over algebraically closed fields. \end{proof} \begin{remark} Note that in case $\k=\mathbb{F}_{q}$ is a finite field we always have $\k=\k'$ so injectivity holds at the level of rational points.
-This is because $\k$ itself is separable.
-On the other hand, if $\k=\mathbb{F}_{q}(z)$, the situation may not be that easier because $\k$ is not separable.
-Clarifying this would be important for the crypptoanalysis of the MacEliece Cryptosytem with convolutional Goppa codes. \end{remark}
+\begin{proof} Recall that a morphism of stacks is universally injective if and only if it is injective on geometric points \cite[Lemma 14.5]{stacks}.
+Now, the result follows from \cite[Theorem 2]{marquez4} (see also \cite{Mumford-quadratic}) since it holds over any perfect field, in particular over algebraically closed fields. \end{proof}

+\begin{remark} If $\k=\mathbb{F}_q$, Theorem~\ref{thm:universal-injectivity} holds over $\k$ itself, without passing to an extension field, by the uniqueness result for very strong algebraic--geometric representations over finite fields; see \cite[Theorem~2]{marquez4}.
+On the other hand, if $\k = \Fq(z)$, the situation might not be that easy because $\k$ is not perfect.
+Understanding this phenomenon over non-perfect base fields may be of interest in code-based cryptography, where the geometric structure of Goppa codes is exploited by structural distinguishers and key-recovery attacks~\cite{attack2013,couvreur-mcc-ag}. \end{remark}